Retrieval Agents in RAG: A Practical Guide

 1. Query Understanding and Optimization

-Unlike traditional RAG systems, which process raw input, retrieval agents analyze the user’s query, infer intent, and perform query reformulation to achieve better alignment with vector databases and external knowledge bases.
+Traditional RAG systems process raw input as-is.
+Retrieval agents work differently.
+They analyze the query, infer intent, and reformulate it to line up better with vector databases and external knowledge bases.

-They may expand queries using semantic understanding, consider conversation history, or route them through multiple retrieval steps across different data sources, such as knowledge graphs or APIs.
-This ensures the retrieval is both targeted and relevant.
+They might expand a query using semantic understanding.
+They might factor in conversation history.
+They might even route it through several retrieval steps across sources like knowledge graphs or APIs.
+But the result ensures retrieval that is both targeted and relevant.

 2. Semantic Search Across Multiple Sources